patrickbwarren/qgis-survex-import/README.md

 CRS import works as expected, use an EPSG code in the `*cs out` survex command rather than a PROJ.4 string.

-There is one point to bear in mind regarding the elevation data.
+There is one point to bear in mind regarding the _z_ dimension data.
-Because of the (current) limitations in QGIS for creating vector layers in memory, the layer type does not explicitly know that the features include z-dimension (elevation) data.
-To work around this one can save the layer to a shapefile, for example to an ESRI Shapefile or a GeoPackage file.
-In QGIS this usually results in the saved shapefile automatically being loaded as a new vector layer, but of course one can also explicitly load the new shapefile.
-To ensure the z-dimension data is correctly incorporated when saving to a shapefile, in the 'Save as ...'  dialog make sure that the geometry type is specified (eg for legs this should be 'LineString', and for stations it should be 'Point') and the 'Include z-dimension' box is checked.
+Because of the (current) limitations in QGIS for creating vector layers in memory, the layer type does not explicitly know that the features include _z_ dimensions.
+To ensure the _z_ dimension data is correctly incorporated when saving to a shapefile, in the 'Save as ...'  dialog make sure that the geometry type is specified (eg for legs this should be 'LineString', and for stations it should be 'Point') and the 'Include _z_ dimension' box is checked.

-#### Passage data
+#### Passage walls

-Passage walls (as line strings), polygons, and cross sections (as lines) are computed from the left and right measurements in the LRUD data almost identically to the way that `aven` displays 'tubes'.
+Passage walls (as line strings), polygons, and cross sections (as lines) are computed from the left and right measurements in the LRUD data in the same way that `aven` uses to display passage 'tubes' (well, near enough...).
 The direction of travel (bearing) is worked out, and used to compute the positions of points on the left and right passage walls.
 These wall points are then assembled into the desired features (walls, polygons, cross sections).